 1st Black First Lady?

-When Jackie Kennedy became First Lady, African-Americans were agitating for equality under the law.
+Jackie Kennedy became First Lady when African-Americans agitated for equality under the law.

 Jackie Kennedy told them her van Salee ancestors were 'Jewish.'

 President Thomas Jefferson fathered children with Sally Hemings, a mixed-race woman who he enslaved.

 And since nearly 4 percent of European-Americans have African ancestors, it's likely that under the one-drop rule there was a black First Lady before Jackie Kennedy moved into the White House.

 Beaton, by the way, did not limit his catty remarks to Jackie Kennedy.
 He described Audrey Hepburn as looking ‘Mongolian’ with a huge mouth.

 Here’s his complete description of the first black First Lady Jackie Kennedy.